 Investments Measured at Net Asset Values: As a practical expedient, the Pension Boards uses net asset value ("NAV") as the fair value for certain investments.
-The practical expedient is applied to measure the fair value of investments in certain entities that do not have a quoted market value price but calculate NAV per share or its equivalent, including an income loan trust fund, an emerging markets commingled equity fund, participation in United Church Fund, Inc., cash collateral provided by securities borrowers, hedge funds, and real and other private assets.
+The practical expedient is applied to measure the fair value of investments in certain entities that do not have a quoted market value price but calculate NAV per share or its equivalent, including an income loan trust fund, an emerging market commingled equity fund, cash collateral provided by securities borrowers, hedge funds, and real and other private assets.
 These securities are excluded from the Fair Value Hierarchy level classification.
 Instead, these securities are disclosed separately and shown as a reconciling item between the total amount of investments categorized within the fair value hierarchy and total investments measured at fair value on the face of the combined financial statements.

-At December 31, 2019, the High Yield investments managed by PGIM may be redeemed monthly with one business day's notice for partial redemption and 30 business days' notice for full redemption; the emerging markets equity fund may be redeemed at the beginning of each calendar month by giving prior notice on or before the 15th day of the prior month; and income loan trust fund may be redeemed on the 15th day of the month by giving prior notice on or before the 15th day of the prior month; and income loan trust fund may be redeemed on the 15th day of the month by giving prior notice on or before the 15th day of the prior month.
-As of December 31, 2019, and 2018, there are no unfunded commitments related to high-income bond fund, an income loan trust fund, an emerging markets commingled equity fund.
+The emerging markets equity fund may be redeemed at the beginning of each calendar month by giving prior notice on or before the fifteenth (15th) day of the prior month; and income loan trust fund may be redeemed on the 15th day of the month by giving prior notice on or before the fifteenth (15th) day of the prior month.
+As of December 31, 2020 and 2019, there are no unfunded commitments related to the income loan trust fund, or the emerging markets equity fund.